PhRMA Foundation Postdoctoral Fellowship in Drug Delivery

-Funding: $60,000 per year in stipend support for 2 years
+Funding: $60,000 per year in stipend support for up to 2 years

-Important: Please read the Program Description below and then click on topics in blue above (Eligibility, Funding, Application Process) to learn the full details about this award.
+Please read the Program Description below and then click on topics in blue above (Eligibility, Funding, Application Process) to learn the full details about this award.

 Program Description